a327ex/emoji-merge/README.md

   game2:pop()
 ```

 Next the board is drawn.
 I already explained all of this in the previous post, this is the default way everything is drawn.
-The `'main'` springs is attached to the object's scale, shake mixin's `.shake_amount` is offsetting the draw position, and different shaders/colors are being applied depending on the object's state.
+The `'main'` spring is attached to the object's scale, shake mixin's `.shake_amount` is offsetting the draw position, and different shaders/colors are being applied depending on the object's state.

 ```lua
   game2:push(self.x, self.y, self.r, self.springs.main.x, self.springs.main.x)